portlandcodeschool/jse-win15-1/ondine/jse-win15-1.md

 **a)** `"1" == 1`

-Always true.
-Nonempty string is truthy, and number other than 0 is truthy.
+True.
+The string gets converted to a number and 1 == 1.

 **b)** `"1" === 1`